'I Have a Plan For That.' Elizabeth Warren Is Betting That Americans Are Ready for Her Big Ideas

 It’s not clear whether these bets will pay off.
 What she’s proposing is a return to a bygone economic model that hasn’t existed for at least a generation—a tough sell among even staunch members of her own party.
 And while she has emerged as a serious contender for the Democratic nomination, she still trails front runner Joe Biden by a wide margin in both national polls and the latest surveys of the first four primary states.
 She doesn’t have the die-hard fan base that Vermont Senator Bernie Sanders built in 2016, and her campaign may be haunted by the specter of Clinton’s failure.
 Many voters who like Warren worry about nominating a wonky, blond woman four years after another wonky blond woman lost to Trump.
 “People are saying, if it takes a white dude to get this guy out of office, so be it,” says Kelly Whitman, a Pennsylvania voter who heard Warren speak in New Hampshire.

 But the first votes in the 2020 primaries will not be cast for nine months.
 In the meantime, Warren, 69, is committed to running what she describes as “a different kind of campaign”—offering a more unapologetically liberal agenda than any presidential candidate in recent memory.
 “I want to fix the systems in this country so they work for Americans, not just for giant corporations or Big Pharma or the Goldman Sachs guys,” she says.
 “That’s not just my political career.
-That my whole life’s work.”
+That’s my whole life’s work.”

 I first met Warren in mid-April, in the basement of a New Hampshire hotel.
 She and her family had just wolfed down a lunch of Mexican takeout; a side table was littered with guacamole containers, and her golden retriever, Bailey, sat nearby, panting amiably.
 I asked if she thought she could win that elusive demographic: white, working-class voters who supported Barack Obama in 2008 and President Trump in 2016.
 She didn’t miss a beat.
 “Those are my people,” she said, and then repeated it, sitting stick-straight in her chair.
 “Those are my people.”